Curing Lamps and Systems

 What is UV Curing?

-UV LED curing systems operate by emitting light in a specific UV wavelength, initiating a photochemical reaction that cures inks, coatings, or adhesives without heat damage.
-Compared to traditional UV lamps, UV LED curing systems are energy-efficient, long-lasting, and ideal for high-speed industrial applications.
+UV LED curing systems operate by emitting light in a specific UV wavelength, initiating a photochemical reaction that cures without heat damage.
+Compared to traditional UV lamps, UV LED curing systems are energy-efficient, long-lasting and ideal for high-speed industrial applications.

 As cure occurs via polymerisation rather than evaporation, processing times are dramatically improved without the need for drying ovens and large amounts of racking.
 This faster drying time also helps to reduce flaws and errors as well as improving consistency.